 God is the playwright

 Have you been to a performance hall?
 In theater or musical performances, the opening act traditionally starts with the curtain up and the display of certain designs on the cyclorama to set the narrative.
 The arrangement of this scene is carefully chosen and arranged by the playwright or director of the drama.
-Doesn’t it sound similar with what God did in the universe?
+I imagine it to be similar with what God did in creating the expanse!
+God was preparing the earth to have more stuff made on this cyclorama.
+The birds on the sky, fish in the waters, plants and vegetations on the dry land, man and woman in God’s own image and likeness, also the divine fellowship of God and His creation, all would later be created orderly on in this empty framework.
+I was thinking that this too pictured what God can and will do in our lives as cyclorama and God as the playwright.
+He has created us in His image, and is working in us to show the beauty of His glory!

 Thank you for reading this article, I hope you feel blessed as I do!
 I would be glad to hear your story about God and all His goodness.
 I am currently getting back on my track to write weekly post (hopefully more in the future).
 Let’s connect and so I could hear your story too about the goodness of God!